Difference Between Revenue and Income

 Let’s say that ABC Company has sold 3000 products which cost $20 each.
 So, the total revenue generated is $60000.

-Now, let’s say that ABC Company total costs include the operational costs (salaries and wages, upkeep of machinery, security, the expense for raw materials etc.), depreciation, and capital of about $48000.
+Now, let’s say that ABC Company’s total costs include the operational costs (salaries and wages, upkeep of machinery, security, the expense for raw materials, etc.), depreciation, and capital of about $48000.
 Then the total income or net income will be ($60000 – $48000) = $12000.

-- The income, for example, shows how well the company utilizes its resources and reduces their expenditure and operational costs to effectively increase the company’s income.
+- The income, for example, shows how well the company utilizes its resources and reduces its expenditure and operational costs to effectively increase the company’s income.

 Revenue vs Income Infographics

 - To a layman, revenue and income may sound synonymous, but they’re completely different from each other.
 Revenue is when a company receives a “consideration” while they sell products/services.
 On the other hand, when we deduct the cost from the revenue, we get the income.

 - Revenue can be calculated by multiplying the number of products sold by their selling price; whereas income can be generated by deducting the total expenses from the total revenue.
 We also need to consider that to find out the net income we also include income from other sources (sales of scraps, profit on the sale of machinery, etc.).

 - Revenue is also termed as “top line” which means it is at the top of the company’s financial statements whereas income is also termed as “bottom line” which means it is present at the bottom line of the company’s financial statements.

 - They are both involved in the production cycle.
 “Revenue” is the starting point of “income” whereas “income” provides the monetary cash flow to produce the next cycle of production and thereby is creating revenue.